wp-plugins/quick-featured-images/README.txt

 7. The seventh and last screen: take an overview of your rules for future default featured images.

 == Changelog ==

+= 11.6 =
+* Added in 'Preset Images': After an image is removed from the library all preset rules assigned with that image will be removed automatically
+* Fixed in 'Preset Images': Wrong background color for third table row
+* Fixed in 'Preset Images': Missing translations for changed texts
+* Refactoring in 'Preset Images'
+* Updated *.pot file and translations

+= 11.5 =
+* Added arabic translation.
+Thank you, [Shadi AlZard](https://wordpress.org/support/profile/salzard)!
+* Added in 'Set, replace, remove': Back button on result page.
+So you can start a further run faster
+* Premium version; Added in 'Preset Featured Images': post format as taxonomy
+* Fixed table row colors due to changes in WP 4.3
+* Redesigned in 'Preset Images': Moved checkboxes to middle column
+* Revised styles for page descriptions
+* Changed text domain for translate.wordpress.org
+* Updated *.pot file and translations

 = 11.4.1 =
 * Revised styles for image column in small displays, since WP 4.3